Comparison of interior and exterior insulation techniques.

 - Generally: requires scaffolding and construction by a professional

-- Requires the addition of ventilation if performed with vapor-tight material
+- Requires the addition of ventilation if made with a vapor-tight material

-- Finishing protection (plaster) or siding required = additional cost and can be administrative file (type of facade / region)
+- Finishing protection (plaster) or cladding necessary = additional cost and can be an administrative file (type of facade / region)

-- Increases the thickness of the exterior walls: can reduce the light in the house and cause connection problems at the roof level (over thickness)
+- Increases the thickness of the exterior walls: can reduce the light in the home and pose problems of connection at the level of the roof (on thickness)

-- Finishing at the opening can be problematic
+- Finishing at the sashes can be problematic

-- Can distort a facade (stone from the country for example)
+- Can alter a facade (local stone for example)

 Each method of thermal insulation has its advantages and disadvantages.

-We can think of an intermediate solution which would be a compromise between the two on a case-by-case basis since each site is unique.
-The solution and especially the most suitable materials should be used.
-For example, nothing prevents having exterior insulation or constructive insulating walls (Ytong) and "over insulating" your bathroom from the inside with styrodur provided there is adequate ventilation (the use of multipor, perspirant, can dispense or greatly reduce the use of a CMV).
+We can think of an intermediate solution which would be a compromise between the 2 on a case-by-case basis since each site is unique.
+It is advisable to use the solution and especially the most suitable materials.
+For example, nothing prevents you from having exterior insulation or insulating constructive walls (Ytong) and from "over-insulating" your bathroom from the inside with styrodur provided there is adequate ventilation (the use of multipor, breathable, may dispense or greatly reduce the use of CMV).